MicrosoftDocs/winrt-api/windows.networking.networkoperators/mobilebroadbandaccount_availablenetworkaccountids.md

 A list of all network account IDs for the network service provider.

 > [!NOTE]
-> This functionality is only available to mobile operator apps and UWP apps given privileged access by mobile network operators.

-> If you want to use this API and publish your app to the Store, you will need special approval.
+> This functionality is available only to mobile operator apps, and apps given privileged access by mobile network operators.
+If you want to use this API, and publish your app to the Store, then you'll need special approval.
 For more information, see the **Special and restricted capabilities** section under [App capability declarations](/windows/uwp/packaging/app-capability-declarations).

 ## -property-value
-A list of all network account IDs for the network service provider.
+A list of all network account IDs for the network service provider in the form of GUIDs.
+You can pass those GUIDs to the [MobileBroadbandAccount.CreateFromNetworkAccountId](/uwp/api/windows.networking.networkoperators.mobilebroadbandaccount.createfromnetworkaccountid) method, and access the proprties of the resulting **MobileBroadbandAccount** object for more info about it.

 ## -remarks